 Online personal and professional coaches have become quite the rage, and with so many available online tools, you no longer need to see clients face-to-face to have a successful coaching business.
 You can simply touch base with your clients on video call.

-For example, I have been talking to my therapist on Skype since I met her and there are many other coaches who have taken their businesses online, from yoga instructors and fitness coaches, to business coaches and speech therapists.
+There are many kinds of coaches who have taken their businesses online, from yoga instructors and fitness coaches, to business coaches, personal development coaches, etc.

-- Salaries: Like with many other jobs on this list what you are selling is basically your time and this means that when you don’t see clients you don’t make money and your salary upside is capped at the hourly rate you can charge.
-Coaches can charge from $25 to $250 per hour depending on experience, credentials and niche.
+- Salaries: Like with many other online and remote jobs that allow you to work from anywhere, you are selling your time and this means that when you don’t see clients you don’t make money and your salary upside is capped at the hourly rate you can charge.

 - Requirements: Almost all coaching jobs will require formal education and experience.
 There are a multitude of courses you can take depending on what you want to specialise in.
-A psychologist that works online will need a university degree and a professional qualification whereas career coaches could be more self-made and rely on experience instead.
+A business coach may need a university degree or a professional qualification whereas career coaches could be more self-made and rely on experience instead.